eclipse-osee/org.eclipse.osee/docs/OSEE/Users_Guide/Getting_Started.md

                     2. Owner: osee
             3. Click 'Save'
             4. You should now have an "osee" schema under schemas
+    6. Enable view that provides database statistics
+        1. Uncomment (Remove '#') and set **shared_preload_libraries = 'pg_stat_statements'** in **postgresql.conf**
+        2. Run this query against the osee database: **create extension pg_stat_statements;**
+        3. Restart the postgres database (e.g. Windows: command prompt navigate to Postgres bin and run      restart command on postgres exe)
-    6. The relational database is now configured.
+    7. The relational database is now configured.
 Proceed to OSEE Database Initialization

 ## Launch Application Server